Lauren Dascalo Leaves Little To The Imagination In A Shiny Silver Bikini

 Lauren paired the picture with a short caption.
 She also shared that her bikini came from Oh Polly by tagging the brand in the photo.

-As per usual, Lauren’s new photo became an instant hit with fans and followers liking the post more than 25,900 times and leaving over 550 comments in less than 24 hours of being live on the social media platform.
+As usual, Lauren’s new photo became an instant hit with fans liking the post more than 25,900 times and leaving over 550 comments in less than 24 hours of being live on the social media platform.
 Her fellow models and online admirers went to the comments section of the post and wrote gushing messages, raving about her sheer display of skin.
 Others struggled with how to express their feelings for the model in words.
 Instead, they opted to drop a mix of emoji to get their point across.

 “You look so shredded!
 Forever a hottie!
 Hard work really does pay off.
 Great job!” one of her fans wrote.